bonhamdaniel/java-network-programming/javamail-email-server/README.md

-      props - Properties - used to store the server properties used to send the email session - Session - used to store the Session instance used to send the email message - Message - used to store the various components of the email message
+      props - Properties - used to store the server properties used to send the email session - Session - used to store the Session instance used to send the email message - Message - used to store the various components of the email message messageBodyPart - BodyPart - used to store a body part included in the message multipart - Multipart - used to store a default Multipart used for message filename - String - used to store the attachment file provided at the command line source - DataSource - used to store a FileDatSource created with attachment file